Skip to content

 4. Position Tool Over Probe Block

 Use the jogging controls to position your tool over the Probe Block, ideally an inch or a centimeter above and near each face of the probe block.
+The tip of the tool must be within your user-set search distance.
 View the Move Window page for more information on the jogging controls.

 Screenshot of Move controls in Probing Wizard